sleeplesseditor/PythonCRUDApp/README.md

 # Python CRUD App (Flask Book API)

 This project is a basic CRUD app made using Python Flask, as an initial attempt to explore back-end/front-end architecture.
+Built using Hillary Wando's [guide article](https://medium.com/@hillarywando/how-to-create-a-basic-crud-api-using-python-flask-cd68ef5fd7e3).

 To run the app locally, using Docker, use the following commands: